 Many agents do not routinely sell second-to-die policies and have not developed either the product knowledge or the carrier relationships needed to secure the best rate classification for their clients.

-If you are looking into securing a second-to-die life insurance policy, it is very important to work with a financial planner who is familiar with dynasty trusts and comfortable handling larger survivorhip life insurance policies.
+If you are considering a second-to-die life insurance policy, it is very important to work with a financial planner who is familiar with dynasty trusts and comfortable handling large second to die life insurance policies.

 Our advisers often take many intricate steps to navigate the marketplace on your behalf to find you the most competitive offer.
 We select the best carriers based on the details of your personal information, financial background, and medical history.

-This will allow you to save you time an money when shopping for the best rates on survivorhip life insurance.
+This will allow you to save you time and money when shopping for the best rates on your second to die life insurance policy.
 If you would like more information do not hesitate to call us 1-877-249-1358.